websanco/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 ## Creating a Shipment

 Creating a shipment begins in the _Orders_ menu as a continuation of processing an accepted order.
 See the [Creating a Shipment](../shipments/creating-a-shipment.md) article to learn more.

+If the order has no shippable items (for example, a service contract or online products), users cannot create a shipment.

+## Completed Orders

+An order is marked as Completed when the customer has received all the items purchased.
+(For physical stock, this is usually when the items have been delivered to the customer.)
+An order is also marked as Completed when it is cancelled.
+At this point, a Completed order cannot not return to a previous status.

 ## Commerce 2.0 and Below